 Later in 2010 with the assistance of Angel Karen Sternal Always and Forever is re-mounted to sold out houses, and again is remounted in 2012.

 Michael Keck’s Voices in the Rain.

 Michael is in North Carolina visiting his family when an intruder tries to break in to his family’s home.
-When he is on the phone describing the intruder, he realizes that he fits the description he is describing.
-At the police station he looks through and realizes many of his former school mates are in jail.
+When he is on the phone describing the intruder, he realizes that he fits the description of the man he is describing.
+At the police station he looks through the list of potential men who have prior offenses he sees many of his former school friends have served time .
 What is the difference between him and the guys who are incarcerated?
 This incident leads him to create Voices in the Rain—portraits of African American men in prison.
-The piece is a co-commission with Illusion and it is first seen in Illusion’s Fresh Ink Series directed by Kent Stephens and then in the main season directed by Stephen Kent.
+The piece is a co-commission with Illusion and it is first seen in Illusion’s Fresh Ink Series directed by Kent Stephens and then in the Main season directed by Stephen Kent.

 The CAPS Program, a collaboration between the Hennepin CountyJuvenile Probations Community Alternative Probation Supervision Program and Illusion where Illusion works with teens in the Juvenile Probation Program to create a play based on the young teens experiences.
 The first play titled No Stranger to Violence (1996) is a success for the kids in the program.
-Illusion continues working with juveniles in theprobation program for 7 years.
+Illusion continues working with juveniles in the County Probation Program for 7 years.

 Dimly Perceived Threats to the System is created by Jon Klein, directed by Kent Stephens and featuring Beth Gilleland and Chris Denton.
 Jon’s play goes on from Illusion’s production to performances at Arena Theater in Washington, DC.